SummaryRead the full fact sheet

 - Walking for 30 minutes a day or more on most days of the week is a great way to improve or maintain your overall health.

-- If you can’t manage 30 minutes a day, remember ‘even a little is good, but more is better’.
+- If you can’t manage 30 minutes a day, remember even short walks more frequently can be beneficial.

 - Walking with others can turn exercise into an enjoyable social occasion.

-- See your doctor for a medical check-up before embarking on any new fitness program, particularly if you are aged over 40 years, are overweight or haven’t exercised in a long time.
+- See your doctor for a medical check-up before embarking on a higher-intensity new fitness program, particularly if you are aged over 40 years, are overweight or haven’t exercised in a long time.

 Walking for fun and fitness isn’t limited to strolling by yourself around local neighbourhood streets.
 There are various clubs, venues and strategies you can use to make walking an enjoyable and social part of your lifestyle.